SakshiJethwa2024/Multiplex-Management-System---DBMS/README.md

 This includes the tables , normalization , Er Diagram , the triggers , functions and procedures written to implement the multiplex management system.

+Here user can book the required seat for the show and can only book if it is available otherwise not.
+The revenue is distributed among the website owners , advertisement companies and concession providers and the theatre share is finally obtained.

 The txt file has the create and insert queries used in the project.